skbkontur/Graphite-PowerShell-Functions/README.md

 --- | ---
 Path | C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
 Startup Directory | Leave Blank
-Options | -command "& { Import-Module -Name Graphite-PowerShell ; Start-SQLStatsToGraphite }"
+Options | -command "& { Import-Module -Name C:\Graphite-PowerShell\Graphite-PowerShell.psm1 ; Start-SQLStatsToGraphite }"

 If you want to remove a service, read the NSSM documentation [http://nssm.cc/commands](http://nssm.cc/commands) for instructions.

 ### Installing as a Service Using PowerShell
-1. Download nssm from [nssm.cc](http://nssm.cc) and save it into a directory
+1. Download nssm from nssm.cc and save it into a directory C:\Graphite-PowerShell
-2. Open an Administrative PowerShell consolen and browse to the directory you saved NSSM
+2. Open an Administrative PowerShell consolen and browse to the directory C:\Graphite-PowerShell
-3. Run `Start-Process -FilePath .\nssm.exe -ArgumentList 'install GraphitePowerShell "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" "-command "& { Import-Module -Name Graphite-PowerShell ; Start-StatsToGraphite }"" ' -NoNewWindow -Wait`
+3. Run Start-Process -FilePath .\nssm.exe -ArgumentList 'install Graphite-PowerShell "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" "-command "& { Import-Module -Name .\Graphite-PowerShell.psm1 ; Start-StatsToGraphite }"" ' -NoNewWindow -Wait
+4. Configure the Graphite-PowerShell service
+5. Configure nssm
-4. Check the service installed successfully `Get-Service -Name GraphitePowerShell`
+6. Check the service installed successfully Get-Service -Name Graphite-PowerShell
-5. Start the service `Start-Service -Name GraphitePowerShell`
+7. Start the service 'Start-Service -Name GraphitePowerShell'

 ## <a name="functions">Included Functions</a>

 There are several functions that are exposed by the module which are available to use in an ad-hoc manner.

-For a list of functions in the module, run `Get-Command -Module Graphite-PowerShell`.
+For a list of functions in the module, run `Get-Command -Module C:\Graphite-PowerShell\Graphite-PowerShell.psm1`.
 For full help for these functions run `Get-Help | <Function Name>`

 Function Name | Description
 --- | ---